-NSU participates in scholarship programs administered by the Florida Independent College Fund (FICF), a nonprofit foundation that supports members of the Independent Colleges and Universities of Florida (ICUF).
+NSU participates scholarship programs in administered by the Florida Independent College Fund (FICF), a nonprofit foundation that supports members of the Independent Colleges and Universities of Florida (ICUF).
 FICF and its corporate partners are dedicated to providing financial assistance to students attending Florida's independent colleges and universities.